• Home

 AI has made a swift journey from research labs to real-life products.
 What was once considered futuristic, like machines understanding language or generating images, has become a staple in everyday apps.

 Today, AI is the backbone of tools we use daily: recommendation engines on streaming platforms, fraud detection in banking apps, and predictive text in messaging services.
-It has moved from the periphery to the core of product strategy.
+Online earning tips have moved from the periphery to the core of product strategy.

 Common AI Applications in Today’s Market